 Teaching and Learning Presentation or Workshop

-"Cultural Hertitage and the Student of the Pre-Modern"
+"Cultural Heritage and the Student of the Premodern"

 By drawing cultural heritage parallels, we can emphasize with our students those connections and the shared need for preservation and the study of the past.
 Participants in this session will rethink the pedagogical implications of the concept of cultural heritage and consider the benefits of bringing instructor hobbies/passions into the classroom.
 More important, however, is the development of projects based upon active/authentic pedagogical principles that ask students to become collaborators in the photography exhibit as curators and researchers.
 In this way, they are both learning to connect their local cultural heritage to global cultural heritage and communicating what they learn to local communities, empowering them in terms of their world context and in terms of their relevance to their own environments.

 - consider the motivation of students to invest in courses;

 - rethink the pedagogical implications of the concept of cultural heritage;